Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 - String firmwareCode; firmware code ppstrong-c2-neutral-1.0.0.20190617
 - String firmwareVersion; firmware version 1.0.0
-- String wifiName; WiFi name connected to the device
+- String wifiName; WiFi name to which the device is connected
 - int wifiStrength; WiFi strength to which the device is connected: 0 to 100;
 - int netMode; current network mode: 0-wireless; 1-wired; 2-4G; 3-unknown
 - int ledEnable; LED indicator status: 0-off; 1-on;